intel/tiny-dpcpp-nn/README.md

 ## Citation

 ## Citation
-If you found this work useful, please consider citing this work as:
+If you found this work useful, please consider citing this work:

 ```bibtex
 @software{tiny-dpcpp-nn,
 	author = {Bauinger, Christoph and Yuan, Kai},